Kitware/CMake/Modules/readme.txt

 If neither the QUIET nor REQUIRED options are given then the FindXXX.cmake module should look for the package and complain without error if the module is not found.

+To get this behaviour you can use the FIND_PACKAGE_HANDLE_STANDARD_ARGS() macro, as an example see FindJPEG.cmake.